 Give Yourself the Upper Hand with Powerful Paintball Guns

-Show the opposition you’ve come to play with high-performance paintball guns.
+Show the opposition you’ve come to play with high-performance paintball guns and markers.

 With the right paintball markers, your team is one step closer to victory on the battlefield.

 The chemistry behind paintball guns is they use compressed air to shoot paintballs through a 12- to 15-inch barrel.
 They're often called "paintball markers" because they shoot paint-filled shells.